tscorbett/tscorbett.github.io/_pages/about.md

 <p>Postdoctoral fellow at Universität Wien,</p>
 <p>formerly a postdoc at Universitet København and the University of Melbourne.</p>

-<p>I'm a theoretical particle physicist/ particle phenomenologist, my primary research interest is the Standard Model Effective Field Theory (SMEFT).
+<p>I'm a theoretical particle physicist/particle phenomenologist, my primary research interest is the Standard Model Effective Field Theory (SMEFT).
 I am interested in studying the SMEFT as a Quantum Field Theory and understanding its phenomelogy beyond leading order in both the loop and SMEFT expansions.
 I focus on Higgs and Electroweak physics, but have also worked in flavor physics and baryogenesis.</p>